mannibasi/head-first-design-patterns/README.md

 ## The Command Pattern
 Encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.

+## The Adapter Pattern
+Converts the interface of a class into another interface the client expects.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

+## The Facade Pattern
+Provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.